 3) Operating expenses are reported at the time of the occurrence.

 When I started FlagandBanner.com trust was a big part of doing business.
 There was no internet, fax machines or Fed-Ex.
 The time between placing an order, fulfilling the order and receiving payment was about 3 months.
 Can you imagine?!
 Customers were given the payment terms of 2/10, net 30.
 That meant if you paid your invoice in 10 days of receipt you could deduct a 2% discount.
 If you didn’t, then the full amount was due by the end of 30 days (which usually stretched to 60).
 If you looked at my balance sheet then, Accounts Receivable was the biggest number of all my Quick Assets.

-That has all shifted since the inception of the internet and the wide spread use of credit cards.
-Businesses, like people, use credit cards in their daily purchasing.
+That has all shifted since the inception of the internet and the wide spread use of credit and debit cards.
+Businesses, like people, use cards in their daily purchasing.
 Gone are the days of trust and lending credit.
 Gone are the stigmas of bankruptcy.